 [Editor's note: This is the 2nd installment in the ongoing Dictators and Soccer series.
-See also the previous article on Mobutu Sésé Seko of Zaïre and subsequent article on Kim Jong-il and North Korea (or Football, Famine and Giant Rabbits).]
+See also the previous article on Mobutu Sésé Seko of Zaïre and subsequent articles on Kim Jong-il and North Korea (or Football, Famine and Giant Rabbits) and Pope Benedict XVI and Vatican City.
+Stay tuned for Col. Gaddafi next.]

 Up until Christmas 1989 when a three-man firing squad executed Nicolae Ceaușescu and his wife Elena after a quickie two hour tribunal, the archetypal Iron Curtain strongman ruled Romania with an iron fist.
 After getting strafed with bullets, however, the iron fist swiftly went limp, then rigor mortis.
 And as the title up top suggests, soccer most definitely played its part in the image engine of the autocratic regime.